moleculerjs/site/source/docs/moleculer-web.md

                 "$node.*"
             ],

-            // It will call the `this.authorize` method before call the action
+            // Call the `this.authorize` method before call the action
             authorization: true,

             // Action aliases